 To become an interior designer after 12th standard, you need to pursue a Bachelor’s Degree or Certification course in interior design.
 The Interior Design Certification course at INIFD Kothrud Pune has a unique and flexible curriculum, providing a 1-year certification course, 2-year advance certification course, & a 3-year specialisation certification options.

 The first year of Interior Design has a thoughtfully drafted curriculum for students that have no formal education in the field of interior design.
 The subjects enable them to stay in tune with the latest trend and technologies and learn the very basics of the industry.
-Subjects covered are given below:
+Interior design subjects covered are given below:

 1. Fundamentals of Design